To secure funding it’s essential to instill confidence with a professional and accurate financial summary

 - Present an exciting but achievable business plan that outlines financial projections and risks.

-There exist various forms of business funding, but for a privately held business, funding is most likely to come from a secured bank loan or equity investors.
 Regardless of the source, however, every form of funding requires that the business owner validate his/her request with specific financial information.
 In fact, without adequate documentation, it is nearly impossible to secure funding from any credible source.

 Business owner’s background